cmburn/euler/README.md

 GLM, MRuby, SDL, and Vulkan are the only dependencies that should be exposed via headers.
 Everything else should be hidden in the source files, even at the cost of some duplication.
 This is to ensure changes can be made for the sake of portability.
 Platforms that do not support these dependencies are not expected to be supported.

-Only PC and Switch are targets at the moment.

-A minimum of three threads is required.
-One for SDL, one for Vulkan, and one for the mRuby interpreter.

 The engine should be fully thread-safe, anything else is a bug.

-Each additional game state will require a thread of its own.
+The general goals for Euler is to create an engine focused on:
+- Vulkan-based graphics
+- Portability across PC platforms (Windows, Mac, Linux, *BSD and ultimately Nintendo Switch)
+- Tailored for 2D platformers
+- An emphasis on physics simulation

 # Install Instructions